 July 2, 2017

 The Interprovincial Picnic on the Bridge offers picnic spots overlooking Parliament Hill and the Ottawa River.
 Stretching between Ottawa and Gatineau, the Alexandra Bridge walkway will be covered with sod to create the picnic spots!
+This ticketed event is organized by Ottawa 2017.

 Canadian Track and Field Championships